chrs1885/Capable/README.md

 ### Register for (specific) accessibility settings

-Firstly, you need to import the Capable framework in your class by adding the following import statement to your class:
+Firstly, you need to import the Capable framework in your class by adding the following import statement:

 ```swift
 import Capable